Table of Contents

 5. Providing initials instead of full names

-When entering the names of officers (directors and company secretaries), subscribers (shareholders or guarantors) and People with Significant Control (PSCs), you must enter the each individual’s full name, not their initials, e.g. John Smith, rather than J Smith.
+When entering the names of officers (directors and company secretaries), subscribers (shareholders or guarantors), and People with Significant Control (PSCs), you must enter each individual’s full name, not their initials, e.g. John Smith, rather than J Smith.

 6. Providing an unsuitable registered office address

 The location of your company’s registered office (RO) address must correspond with your chosen country of incorporation:

 - Incorporated in England & Wales – RO must be situated in England or Wales

 - Incorporated in Wales only – RO must be situated in Wales

 - Incorporated in Scotland – RO must be situated in Scotland